 - Fast chargingAt 67W, wired charging can deliver an empty-to-full charge in 40 minutes, while 50W wireless charging isn’t far behind if you have a compatible charger

-Compact flagship phones don’t come around very often, with the iPhone 13 and Samsung Galaxy S22 largely running unopposed.
-The Xiaomi 12 aims to change that.
+Compact flagship phones don’t come around very often, with the iPhone 14 and Samsung Galaxy S23 largely running unopposed.
+The Xiaomi 12 offers a decent alternative.

 Design and Screen